rprimmer/fescape/README.md

 1. **##\_\_VA_ARGS__**: GNU macro feature useful for variadic functions.

-2. **VS Code**: VSC doesn't play nice with make(1) when debugging from within VSC.
-You gotta pick a lane.
+2. **VS Code**: By default, VSC doesn't play nice with make(1) when debugging from within VSC.
+The VSC extension "Makefile Tools" is needed.

 ## TODO